andyatkinson/andyatkinson.github.io/elasticsearch.md

 * Index - this is like a RDBMS table
 * Document - this is like a RDBMS row
 * Mapping - this is like an RDBMS DDL structure, although it can be applied upfront or later on.
 Implicit vs. explicit.
+* Immutable documents - documents are immutable, when updating a document, it is not modified in place but is marked for deletion and replaced by a new version with the changes.
+PostgreSQL works this way as well for row updates and deletes.

 ### More Concepts